jambonrose/django-improved-user/CONTRIBUTING.rst

 Your First Contribution
 ----------------------------

-Read to contribute?
+Ready to contribute?
 Let's get django-improved-user working on your local machine.

 This package relies on Python, pip, and Django.
 Please make sure you have the first two installed.